 React Fiber is a major overhaul of React’s core algorithm, introduced with React 16.
 It was designed to address performance issues and improve the responsiveness of React applications.
 Before Fiber, React used a synchronous reconciliation algorithm, which often caused sluggish UI updates, especially in complex or interactive applications.
-With Fiber, React can now handle updates more efficiently, allowing developers to create fast, smooth, and interactive user interfaces.
-In this blog, we’ll explore how React Fiber improves React’s performance and why it’s a game-changer for developers.

 1. The Problem with the Old React Algorithm (Stack Reconciliation)